What is the claims process?

 When you make a claim, we aim to:

-- allocate a claims assessor who’ll deal with the claim from start to finish
+- allocate a claims assessor who’ll deal with the claim from start to finish;

-- make sure all payments are made accurately and on time
+- make sure all payments are made accurately and on time;

-Using the new Association of British Insurers (ABI) guidelines, we’ve implemented a ‘tailored evidence’ approach.
+Using Association of British Insurers (ABI) guidelines, we’ve implemented a ‘tailored evidence’ approach.
 This means that we assess each claim individually, and only ask for the medical evidence that we need to assess each claim accurately.

 We’re keen to make you feel as comfortable as possible and let you submit a claim with the minimum amount of stress, which is why we offer a tele-claims service.